ultimate271/notes/book/Dragon/analysis.md

 # The people discuss their situation with the dragon
 ## The dragon makes the first inquiry
 I like this section, and the next one.

+I don't like "that would dare" I prefer "who summons"
 ## After the people do not answer, the dragon asks again with more authority
 I like this section and the previous one

+I like "Speak!" over "Well?"
 ## The leader of the people there answers the dragon
 The leader is the leader, not "the one who leaded them".
 Also, I feel the stammering is a little overdone.
 Or not done enough.
 I like the stammering, and